How to Write a Notice of Intent to Sue

 Deciding to sue a company or person is the first step after meeting with the opposing party amicably without resolution to the solution.
 Once you have reached the decision the next step is to write a letter of intent to sue with stipulations for settlement.
 The letter is a legal step to announce your intention to take the other party to a small claims court to settle the matter.

 Writing a letter of intent is a specific process.
-The formatting and wording of the letter need to be clear, concise, and correct.
-Don’t go it alone and write the letter incorrectly, let DoNotPay help you through the process.
+The need to be clear, concise, and correct.
+Don't go it alone and write the letter incorrectly, let DoNotPay help you through the process.

 Reasons to Write a Letter Of Intent to Sue

 There are many reasons to sue a company or person, and each needs to start with a letter of intent.
 Delivering a letter of intent will go into the court's records to prove that there was an attempt to settle the matter outside of court.
 It also shares your conditions to begin settlement negotiation and alerts the other party to obtain legal counsel.
 The wording of the letter will depend on the reason for suing.
 For instance, the wording of a breach of contract letter, the return of a security deposit, and paying for damaged properties will all contain different demands and wording.